Kraballa/ResistanceCalculatorTool/README.md

 - added more details to the ratio calculator panel
 - the detailed view is now a TextArea, which allows copying its contents
 - the detailed view has its values rounded to a certain amount of decimal places.
 10 for ampere, 4 for outputs, 2 for all ratios and total resistances

+And last but not least as always I rewrote and reformatted a bunch of stuff to improve the overall quality of the application.

 ### (Previous) Update 1.0.3:
 This update features almost no visible changes.
 I've added a link to the GitHub repository and a detail view to the resistance ratio tool.